kvietmeier/Terraform/gcp/CoreInfra/NAT_GW/README.md

 ### Create NAT Gateways

-You need a NAT Gateway amd router in every region you have subnets
+You need a NAT Gateway and router in every region you have subnets
 This module creates gateways using the "regions()" list

 ---